akorsun1/propertyphotos/README.md

 The goal of this project is to help sellers to present their listed properties in the best possible way by choosing a cover photo which will attract buyers' attention.
 To achieve my goal I have been using dataset which contains 4 pictures for each house together with prices of that house.
 During data preprocessing stage I defined a constant baseline which I had to beat.
 To increase number of pictures and improve prediction results I used augmentation technique but first I used EfficientNet model architecture to scale all dimensions of depth/width/resolution.
 In the result models training (3 models) I could compare their results(MSE) and picked the best one(Adapted EfficientNet) which beat a baseline.
 Also, in the notebook you can find images of a houses with true and predicted prices linked to them.

+## Future work

+1. Gather more data

+2. Arrange pictures in order (from the most "expensive" to the "cheapest")

+3. Find some general patterns which can make a picture look better.